Models¶

 FAILED --> RENDERING: Retry render

-class Clip:
+class MediaFile:

 uuid: UUID

-sha256_hash: str | None # For integrity verification
+sha256_hash: str | None # UNIQUE; identity for uploaded bytes

-storage_key: str # R2 path to original video
+storage_key: str | None # R2 path to original file

 audio_key: str | None # R2 path to extracted audio